Doctrine of Lis Pendens in Transfer of Property Act

 Justice Turner established the doctrine of ‘Lis Pendens’ in Bellamy vs. Sabine.
 It means that while the case is Pendente Lite (Pending), neither party can transfer the property in issue in such a way that it adversely affects the rights of his opponents.

-It is founded on the idea that a person who purchases an immovable property from a judgement debtor during the proceeding of the litigation has no autonomous right to property to oppose, obstruct, or object to the implementation of a judgement.
+It is founded on the idea that a person who purchases an immovable property from a judgment debtor during the proceeding of the litigation has no autonomous right to property to oppose, obstruct, or object to the implementation of a judgment.
 As a result, if the immovable property is purchased from the decree-holder, only the transferee will receive ownership of the property.

 Prerequisites that must be satisfied